wohugb/wtfjs/README.md

 c[c][c]('console.log("WTF?")')() // > WTF?
 ```

 An `Object.prototype.constructor` returns a reference to the `Object` constructor function that created the instance object.
 In case with strings it is `String`, in case with numbers it is `Number` and so on.

 * [`Object.prototype.constructor`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/constructor) at MDN
 * [**19.1.3.1** Object.prototype.constructor](https://www.ecma-international.org/ecma-262/#sec-object.prototype.constructor)

-## Object as a key of object's property
+### Object as a key of object's property

 ```js
 { [{}]: {} } // -> { '[object Object]': {} }
 ```

-### 💡 Explanation:
+#### 💡 说明:

 Why does this work so?
 Here we're using a _Computed property name_.
 When you pass an object between those brackets, it coerces object to a string, so we get the property key `'[object Object]'` and the value `{}`.

 We can make "brackets hell" like this: